ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/07-checkout.md

   4. Update the combo order item
   5. Call the save method in the `MainWindow` to add the item to the order.
 * You may choose to add additional getters to the classes in the `data` package as desired.
+* In Python, you may have a circular reference in your `PanelFactory` since it could be used from within `ComboPanel`, but also will be used to create instances of `ComboPanel`.
+A way to resolve this would be to create a `ComboPanelFactory` to handle combos, and adapt the code where `PanelFactory` is used to direct combo instances to the new `ComboPanelFactory` instead.

 ##### Unit Tests

 Your new GUI panel(s) should include some basic **unit tests** modeled after the tests used for the item panels.
 Specifically, you should test the following:

+* Selecting a particular entrée, side, or drink in the appropriate GUI element causes a panel of the correct type to be loaded.
+* Receiving a combo as input containing a particular entrée, side, or drink causes the panel of the correct type to be loaded.
 * Selecting a particular entrée, side, or drink to be included in the combo via the GUI causes an item of that type to be added to the resulting `Combo` object when it is saved.
 * Selecting the "no selection" option will remove that item from an existing `Combo` object when it is saved.
 * Cancelling will result in no changes being made to the `Combo` object.

 You should use test doubles (stubs, fakes, or mocks) in these unit tests to mimic the other parts of the application, including the order items and associated panels.
 The goal is to only test the new GUI panel(s) in isolation.
+This may not be possible in Python due to issues with mocking classes from `tkinter`.

 ### Part 2 - Checkout